barrage/ragu-chat-api/docs/PLUGINS.md

-# Kappi plugins
+# Ragu API plugins

-Kappi consists of a core library and a server runtime.
+The Ragu chat API consists of a core library and a server runtime.
 The server runtime is responsible for registering and hosting plugins.
 The default chat plugin can be used as a reference to see how plugins can be implemented.

 TODO: Currently the library and the server runtime are in the same module.
 This will change in the future.